-Numbers 20:16 says the LORD (Jehovah) “sent an angel and hath brought us forth out of Egypt. (also Exodus 14:19).
-1 Corinthians 10:4 says that angel was Christ.
-(The original Greek word, translated as “followed” in this verse, means accompanied.)
+Numbers 20:16 says the LORD (Jehovah) “sent an angel and has brought us out of Egypt.”
+Exodus 14:19 says, “And the angel of God, which went before the camp of Israel, removed and went behind them; and the pillar of the cloud went from before their face, and stood behind them.
+1 Corinthians 10:4 says that angel was Jesus Christ.
+(The original Greek word, translated as “followed” in this verse, means accompanied He went with them.)

 In Exodus 3:2 the angel of the LORD (Jehovah) appeared to Moses in a burning bush.
-In verse 4 God (Elohim) speaks to Moses.
+In verse 4, God (Elohim) speaks to Moses.
 So here Jesus appeared to Moses, and Elohim speaks to him.
 Keeping intact our earlier discovery that No man has ever seen the Father at any time (John 1:18, 6:4-6, 5:37, 4:12).
 He told Moses to take off his shoes because the ground where he was standing was holy.
 In Joshua 5:13-15 the captain of the Lord’s host appeared unto Joshua and told him the same thing.
-The ground wasn’t holy in itself, but the presence of God made it holy.
-This man, the Captain of the Lord’s host was also Jesus.
+The ground wasn’t holy in itself, the presence of God is what made it holy.
+This man, the Captain of the Lord’s host, was also Jesus.

 The Bible continually speaks of the Father and the Son as two separate individuals (Romans 1:7; 1 Corinthians 1:3, 8:6; 2 Corinthians 1:2; Galatians 1:3; Ephesians 1:2; Philippians 1:2; Colossians 1:2, 12-13, 3:1; 1 Thessalonians 1:1; 1 Timothy 1:1-2; 2 Timothy 1:2; Titus 1:4, 2:13; James 1:1, 1 Peter 1:2-3; 2 Peter 1:1-2; 1 John 4:15, 5:5,7,9-13; Revelation 1:1, 11:15).

-Jesus said His Father is greater than Him (John 14:28).
-He said “if a man loves me he will keep my words, and my Father will love him and We will come unto him and make our home with him (John 14:23).
+Jesus said His Father is greater than Him.
+(John 14:28).
+He said “if anyone loves me they will keep my words, and my Father will love them and WE will come to them and make OUR home with them (John 14:23)

 Jesus gave a prophecy about the second coming and the end of the world.
-Then He said, “No man knows the day nor the hour, not the angels in heaven, neither the Son, but the Father (Mrk.
+Then He said, “no man knows the day nor the hour, not the angels in heaven, neither the Son, only the Father” (Mrk.
 13:32).
-Jesus said the Father knew something that He didn’t.
+Jesus said the Father knew something that He didn’t at the time.
 That would be impossible if they were the same person or being.
 They are not.
-There is one God and one mediator between God and men, the man Christ Jesus (1 Timothy 2:5).
+There is ONE God and ONE mediator between God and men, the man Christ Jesus (1 Timothy 2:5).

-The Bible, from beginning to end, shows that there is only one God.
-One God, as opposed to many gods.
-But this God is Elohim (plural), with three persons working together.
+The Bible, from beginning to end, shows that there is only ONE God.
+ONE God, as opposed to many gods.
+But this God is Elohim (plural), with three persons working together, like a family.

 The Holy Spirit was there in the beginning with the Father and Jesus.
-Each person in the Godhead has separate individual works as well as collective works as one God.
+Each person in the Godhead has separate individual works, as well as collective works as ONE God.
 The Holy Spirit did not have His beginning on the day of Pentecost as some teach (Gen. 1:2, 26).
 The Trinity, Elohim, the Godhead consists of the Father, the Son, and the Holy Spirit.
+They were all three there at creation (Gen. 1:2, 26).
 They have always existed.
-That’s impossible for us humans to understand completely because in our minds everything has to have a beginning.
-But, they were all three there at creation (Gen. 1:2, 26).
+That’s impossible for us humans to understand completely because in our minds everything has to have a beginning, but, this is what the Bible teaches.
+We don’t have to understand something for it to be true.

 The Spirit of God is mentioned throughout the Old Testament (Genesis 1:2, 41:38; Exodus 31:3, 35:31; Numbers 24:2; 1 Samuel 10:10, 11:16, 19:20,23; 2 Chronicles 15:1; Isaiah 61:1; Ezekiel 11:24).
 Sometimes He is called the Spirit of the Lord (Judges 3:10, 6:34, 11:29, 13:25, 15:14; 1 Samuel 10:6, 16:13-14; 2 Samuel 23:2; 1 Kings 22:24; 2 Kings 2:16; 2 Chronicles 20:14; Isaiah 11:2, 40:13, 48:16, 59:19; Ezekiel 11:5; Micah 3:8).
 He is also called the Holy Spirit in the Old Testament as well as the new.
 (Psalm 51:11; Isaiah 63:10-11).